-A Civil War training camp for state troops.
-Original site located on the north side of the Sacramento River at an old racetrack.
-Due to flooding, the post moved later in 1861 across the river to Suttersville (southern area of Sacramento).
-Site located at Suttersville and Del Rio Roads.
+A Civil War training camp for state troops, later a muster-out camp after the war.
+Original site located on the north side of the Sacramento River at the old Yolo racetrack.
+Due to flooding, the post moved later in 1861 across the river to Suttersville (southern area of Sacramento), located at Suttersville and Del Rio Roads.
 State marker

 A temporary summer encampment of Federal artillery, cavalry, infantry, and Marine units.

 Camp at Sacramento was a CA National Guard summer camp in 1895.